Skip to content

 About Museum of Lead Mining

-The Visitor Centre has a self guided museum walking through the local geology, minerals found as well as the mining and processing of ore.
-The role of engineers is described as the industrial revolution had its impact on the mining community.
+The Visitor Centre has a self guided museum which walks you through the local geology, as well as the mining and processing of the lead ore.The museum describes the community as well as the importance of education.
+Several notable poets and engineers lived and worked in Wanlockhead.
+The impact of the industrial revolution is described.

 Outside the cottages is the Beam Engine.
 This is one of the only remaining waterbucket pumps in the UK.
-It was used to pump water from the depths of the mine.
+It was used to pump water from the depths of Straitsteps mine.
 Waterbucket pumping engines had their origin in an attempt to create a 'perpetual motion' machine and their simple nodding action earned them the name of ' bobbin' johns' in Scotland.
 The power to work the engine was provided by filling the wooden bucket with water from the local burn, which then pulled the beam down bringing up water from the mine.
 The bucket was then drained, allowing the beam to return to the top of it’s stroke where the bucket was refilled and so it went.
 This Beam Engine allowed miners to continue working in the Straitsteps mine which otherwise would have flooded.

-The tearoom and the gift shop support local suppliers and producers wherever it is possible.
+Our tearoom and the gift shop support local suppliers and producers wherever it is possible.

 More like Museum of Lead Mining